wp-plugins/adaptive-images/readme.txt

 = Credits =

- - The plugin was originally based on the WP-Resolutions plugin https://github.com/JorgenHookham/WP-Resolutions/, but right, now it is a complete rewrite!
+ - The plugin was originally based on the WP-Resolutions plugin https://github.com/JorgenHookham/WP-Resolutions/, but since version 0.3.0 it is a complete rewrite!
- - Both plugins -WP-Resolutions and this one- borrow ideas from the Adaptive Images http://adaptive-images.com/ adapted specifically for WordPress.
+ - Both plugins - WP-Resolutions and this one - have borrowed ideas from the Adaptive Images http://adaptive-images.com/ solution specially adapted for WordPress.
+ - Many-many thanks to "railgunner" for the initial idea in the forum and to the Pressidium team for helping with debugging the CDN/Varnish/external caching service feature.

 Thank you for using the plugin and, please, do let us know how it works (or doesn't work) for you.
 We love comments and creative feedback!